zjc062/mind-vis/README.md

 ### Run fMRI Decoding and Generate Images with Trained Checkpoints
+Only finetuning datasets and trained checkpoints in our FigShare link are required.
+Run this stage with our provided checkpoints:
 ```sh
 python code/gen_eval.py --dataset GOD
 ```

 ```--dataset``` can be either ```GOD``` or ```BOLD5000```.
 The results and generated samples will be saved locally at ```results/eval``` and remotely at ```wandb```.

 ## Acknowledgement